devxhub/django-boilerplate/README.md

 You'll be prompted for some values.
 Provide them, then a Django project will be created for you.

-**Warning**: After this point, change 'Daniel Greenfeld', 'pydanny', etc to your own information.
+**Warning**: After this point, change 'DEVxHUB AIS Team', 'devxhub', etc to your own information.

 Answer the prompts with your own desired [options](http://cookiecutter-django.readthedocs.io/en/latest/project-generation-options.html).
 For example: